The Novikov conjecture on Cheeger spaces: Smoothly stratified spaces, iie metrics, and mezzoperversities

 where $IH^{\bar m}_*$ is the upper middle perversity intersection homology of Goresky-MacPherson \cite{GM1}.
 These are precisely the spaces where a suitably scaled $\iie$ metric has essentially self-adjoint de Rham operator.\\

-Suppose that $Y^1, \ldots, Y^T$ are the singular strata of $\hat X$ organized with non-decreasing depth, so that the link of $\hat X$ at $Y^1$ is a smooth manifold $Z^1,$ say of dimension $f^1.$ We denote by $H^i$ the boundary hypersurface of $\wt X$ lying above $Y^i.$ The $\iie$ metric $g$ on $\hat X$ induces a Riemannian metric on each $Z^1$ and we say that {\em $g$ is suitably scaled at $Y^1$} if each $\eth_{\dR}^{Z^1}$ has non non-zero eigenvalues with absolute value less than one.
+Suppose that $Y^1, \ldots, Y^T$ are the singular strata of $\hat X$ organized with non-decreasing depth, so that the link of $\hat X$ at $Y^1$ is a smooth manifold $Z^1,$ say of dimension $f^1.$ We denote by $H^i$ the boundary hypersurface of $\wt X$ lying above $Y^i.$ The $\iie$ metric $g$ on $\hat X$ induces a Riemannian metric on each $Z^1$ and we say that {\em $g$ is suitably scaled at $Y^1$} if each $\eth_{\dR}^{Z^1}$ does not have non-zero eigenvalues with absolute value less than one.
 For these metrics, in \cite{ALMP13.1} we prove that any element $u \in \cD_{\max}(\eth_{\dR})$ has an asymptotic expansion at $Y^1,$

 in terms of a boundary defining function $x$ for $H^1,$ however the terms in this expansion are distributional,

 Here $\cH^{f^1/2}(H^1/Y^1)$ is the bundle over $Y^1$ with typical fiber $\cH^{f^1/2}(Z^1),$ the Hodge cohomology group of $Z^1$ with its induced metric.
 It has a natural flat connection discussed in detail below in \S\ref{sec:GMConn} and it inherits a metric.
 This is true for all values of $f^1,$ with the convention that if $f^1$ is not even then $\cH^{f^1/2}(H^1/Y^1) =0,$ and so $\alpha_1(u) = \beta_1(u) =0.$